-Paperwork - especially visa paperwork always stresses me out.
-South Africans will know the pain I'm talking about when it comes to us wanting to visit most first world countries around the world.
-Small forests have to die each time we want to see the Eiffel Tower or to geek out in the Harry Potter Studios in London.
+Paperwork – especially visa paperwork always stresses me out.
+South Africans will know the pain I’m talking about when it comes to us wanting to visit most first world countries around the world.
+Small forests have to die each time we want to see the Eiffel Tower or to geek out at the Harry Potter Studios in London.

 In June this year, I had my first taste of a Thai visa run in Laos.
 I had just started my first-semester teaching and the school had finally prepared all the necessary documents a few days before my visa on arrival expired.

 And I’m happy to report that this visa trip was nowhere near as stressful as I hyped it up to be.
 It was quick, simple and the worst part was just the obnoxious tuk-tuk drivers – as usual.

 If you are planning to work in Thailand as an English teacher like me or in another profession, here is everything you need to know about getting your Thai Non-Immigrant B visa in Savannakhet, Laos!

 What Documentation Will I Need For My Thai Non-immigrant B Visa?

 Before you go anywhere, you will need to cull a few trees to make sure you have everything to get your Thai Non-immigrant B Visa approved:

 - Completed Thai Visa application form.

 - Copies of all the used pages in your passport and each page signed with your signature.
 (I decided to copy all the pages in my passport just to be safe.)

 - Copies of all your certifications with each page signed.
 (I handed in my Business Management 3-year Diploma and 140 TEFL certification.)